|The top of the Empire State Building from 35th and 11th Avenue.|

 |The Aga Khan and his family.|

-Immediately after, we were ushered onto terraces from which perhaps the most amazing set of fireworks many guests had ever seen could be seen started.
-Syncopated mainly to George Gershwin's"Rhapsody in Blue" and mainly painting brush-strokes (and trellises) of gold across the night sky, they were perfected choreographed to the music and climaxed with an amazing series of explosions.
+Immediately after, we were ushered onto terraces from which perhaps the most amazing set of fireworks many guests had ever seen started.
+The display was accompanied mainly to George Gershwin's"Rhapsody in Blue", and were mainly painting-brush strokes and trellises of gold across the night sky.
+Perfectly choreographed to the music, pyrotechnical show climaxed with an series of massive explosions.
 And then ... the dancing began; it was one a.m.!

 The Aga Khan is the hereditary title of the Imam of the Ismaili Nizaris, a sect from the Shi’a Ismaili branch of Islam.
 The title is Persian in origin and was bestowed upon the first Aga by the Shah of Persia.
 Their father was of Indian, Persian, and Italian descent.
 These brothers, Karim, The Aga Khan and Amyn are, however, half British.

 Their grandfather John Yarde-Buller was a British peer and career officer in the British military who served at the beginning of the 20th century in India under Lord Curzon.
 Their maternal grandmother, Denise Orme Yarde-Buller was a music hall singer when the baron met and married her.
 The Yarde-Bullers had six children.
 Their eldest, Joan married Loel Guinness whom she divorced to marry Aly Khan, the eldest son of the Aga, and bore him the two sons.
 Aly Khan divorced their mother in 1949 to marry Rita Hayworth and they were at that point the most famous romantic couple in the world.
 A daughter, Yasmin, was born of that marriage.